InfiniteOracles/Groq_Js/README.md

 ## How to Use

-Groq_NodeJs is simple to use.
+Groq_Js is simple to use.
 Here's a basic example:

 ### Example URL: